What if I've never climbed before?

 Can I teach my friends how to belay?

-No. We're not covered by insurance to have people belaying that haven't passed a belay test.
+No. We're not covered by insurance to have people teach belaying that are not ACMG qualified.
 They can take either the Beginner or Refresher lesson, or you can teach your friends at home.

 Do you have showers and changing facilities?